matcauthon49/matcauthon49.github.io/_pages/some-fun-stuff.md

 7. iO will never be practical.
 8. $$\mathsf{P}\neq\mathsf{NP}$$, but SETH is false.

+I believe human beings are very bad at constructing algorithms; we have only ever found the easy ones.

 <h2 style="color: #cc0000;">some papers</h2>

 My area of interest is cryptography and theoretical computer science.
 Here's a list of some of my favorite papers.